ibm-cloud-docs/discovery-data/assemble.md

 | `document_level_security_supported`| Specifies whether document-level security is enabled (`true`) or disabled (`false`)|
 {: caption="General settings section defaults" caption-side="top"}

-To specify the interfaces, use code similar to the following:
+To specify the interfaces, use code similar to the following snippet:

 ```xml
 <!-- Configuration class -->